gabrielborgesdm/ReactReadyEnviroment/readme.md

 # Installation
 1. run `npm install`
-2. then `npm run start-dev` to build and run your application
+2. then `npm run start` to build and run your application

 # Observations: